The Crusader Union of Australia

-The Crusader Union of Australia (Crusaders or CRU), is a Bible-based, interdenominational, non-profit Christian youth organisation.
-It has three main areas, CRU Camps, which includes: CRU Holiday Camps, CRU Study Camps and CRU Day Camps, Summit Educational Camps (including the Ian Holt Memorial Fellowship Program) and Schools Ministry (made up of CRU School Groups and CRU Resources).
-CRU's frontline ministries are supported by two campsites (CRU Galston Gorge Camp & Conference Centre and CRU Lake Mac Camp & Conference Centre), and a Training Division.
-The Training Division is a Registered Training Organisation (NTIS No. 90717) offering training in ‘Apply First Aid’ (formerly Senior First Aid).
+The Crusader Union of Australia (Crusaders or CRU), is an Australian interdenominational, non-profit Christian youth organisation.
+It runs various camps, undertakes ministry in schools and offers training in first aid.
+The organisation runs two campsites at Galston Gorge and Lake Macquarie in New South Wales.

 History

+The Crusaders movement first begun in the United Kingdom in the early 1900s, with the first Crusaders' Union being founded in London and Brighton on 29 March 1906.
+This movement spread to Australia, with the first Crusaders' Unions being founded in 1928 in Victoria.
+Two years later, in 1930, a visit by British Anglican minister Howard Guinness led to the formation of Crusader Unions in other Australian states, including New South Wales.
+The Crusaders' Union established in New South Wales is where the modern Crusader Union of Australia descends from.

-Crusaders was founded in 1930 in New South Wales, Victoria, Queensland and South Australia by Howard Guinness, a man keen to strengthen Christian work among school students in independent schools.
+Guinness was keen to strengthen Christian work among school students in independent schools.
 He saw voluntary groups as a key to achieving this.
-The first Crusader Camp was held over Easter 1930, and by September the organisational structure of the Crusader Union was established.
+The first Crusader Camp was held in New South Wales over Easter 1930, and by September the organisational structure of the Crusader Union was established.

-The Crusader Union consulted with the British Crusaders, with the aim of adopting a modified version of their logo and constitution.
-However the British Crusaders objected to affiliation due to the distances between Australia and England, and remarked that Australian schools “did not correspond in rank” to theirs.
-Though the logo adopted by the Boys Division in 1933 and the logo used by the British Crusaders are nearly identical, with the adoption of the Southern Cross and location of the knightly helmet being the only differences between the two.
+The Crusader Union consulted with the British Crusaders' Union, with the aim of adopting a modified version of their logo and constitution.
+However the British Crusaders objected to affiliation due to the distances between the countries, and remarked that Australian schools “did not correspond in rank” to theirs.
+The logo adopted by the Boys Division in 1933 and the logo used by the British Crusaders are nearly identical, with the inclusion of the Southern Cross and location of the knightly helmet the only differences between the two.